 We knew it was going to sell out fast so we bought our tickets within 15 minutes of tickets opening online!
 To our surprise, tickets for the first 6 weeks were already sold out by then except for a time slot the very next day!
 We’re pretty spontaneous and we’re so glad we hopped on this opportunity because it made for some epic photos!

-Prepare to be outdoors and dress for the appropriate weather of the day!
-It was cold and sunny so we packed warm jackets and waterproof boots.
+Prepare to be outdoors and dress for the appropriate weather at the Snow Castles Utah!
+It was cold and sunny so we packed mittens, warm jackets, waterproof boots.
 Don’t be a fool and show up in converse or vans, your socks will be wet within 5 mins!
 Remember, it’s an ice castle…outdoors…that melts….and turns to slush…that you walk on!! haha so don’t wear Uggs or anything that will soak water!

 If you’re a content creator like us, bring a tripod and take some pictures on self-timer!
 Don’t get frustrated if there’s lots of people in the background of your photo.
 There are plenty of photoshop and Lightroom tutorials on how to photoshop people out of your pics!!
 To be honest, we hate using photoshop so we just waited 10 mins here and there for the perfect photo opportunity!

 - Stephen is staying warm as heck in his insulated jacket from Lululemon

 How much are tickets to the Ice Castles?

 At the time of writing this article, general admission ages 12 and up on Fridays and Saturdays is $22 per person at the Utah Ice Castles.
 You can save $7 per person if you go to the Midway Ice Castles on Monday-Thursday instead of the weekend!
 Utah Ice palace tickets for ages 4-11 are $15 on Friday and Saturday or $11 on Monday-Thursday.
 Check out the Ice Castle website to confirm most recent pricing.